-Any failure to comply with sponsor licence duties can lead to a downgrade in the licence rating, or suspension or revocation of the licence, putting the jobs and immigration status of existing migrant workers at risk.
+Where the Home Office alleges a failure to comply with sponsor licence duties, this can result in a downgrade in the licence rating, or suspension or revocation of the licence, putting the jobs and immigration status of existing migrant workers at risk.

 Assigning key personnel roles